-6 Ways to Deal with Critical People
+6 Effective Strategies for Dealing with Critical People

-• Listen to The Message
+2. Listen to the Core Message

-• Accept the Feedback
+3. Accept Useful Feedback

 Sometimes as a caregiver, you cannot avoid certain people.
 Their relationship to your care receiver often necessitates seeing the negative person.
 In this case, try to limit sharing and establish boundaries.
 This can be done by politely saying things like: since mom is living with me, I am better qualified to make that decision.
 We can discuss other options if you want to share the workload?